 “(b)(1) An employer must report, in writing, every proposed modification of the shared work plan to the Director a least 5 calendar days before implementing the proposed modification.
 The Director shall review the proposed modification to determine if the modification is substantial.
 If the Director determines that the proposed modification is substantial, the Director shall notify the employer of the need to request a substantial modification.

 “(2) An employer may request a substantial modification to a shared work plan by filing a written request with the Director.
 The request shall identify the specific provisions of the shared work plan to be modified and provide an explanation of why the proposed modification is consistent with and supports the purposes of the shared work plan.
-A modification may not extend the expiration date of the plan.
+A modification may not extend the expiration date of the shared work plan.

 “(c)(1) At the Director’s discretion, an employer’s request for a substantial modification of a shared work plan may be approved if: